cataseven/Google-Map-Card/README.md

 * **Routes API** — Traffic segment data
 * **Geocoding API** — Entity/zone position resolution

-> 💡 See the [Quota Notice](#⚠️-travel-time-calculator--quota-notice) section above for cost details and how to protect your billing.
 # Live Traffic Info by Google Maps

 Optional.
 Real time traffic layer